 Game birds can be fine additions to any birder's life list, but it is a controversial topic in the birding world that those same birds can also be prize additions to a hunter's quarry.
 Birders and hunters are not enemies, however, and proper, regulated hunting plays an important role in bird conservation.

 Game birds are any birds that can be legally hunted, and there are more than 150 species of game birds in the world.

 Popular birds to hunt include:

-The exact birds open for hunting in any given location will vary widely based on a number of factors.
-The current population of those birds and any threatened or endangered status, habitat availability, the birds' breeding season and local laws all influence what birds can be hunted.
-Birds that are hunted in one area may be protected in another region, even very close by.
+The exact birds open for hunting in any given location will vary widely based on several factors.
+The current population of those birds and any threatened or endangered status, habitat availability, the birds' breeding season, and local laws all influence what birds can be hunted and when hunting seasons are open.
+Birds that are hunted in one area may be protected in another region, even if the two areas are very near to each other.
 Depending on the population growth of a species, hunters may be permitted to take different numbers of birds in different years to avoid overtaxing the populations and to ensure stable growth.

 Birding and Hunting: Friends or Foes?